hannu/crawl/README.md

 Modular structure supports also external site parsers.

-GIT is used as a database for the articles.
-Also changes are detected using GIT.
-Changes could be browsed using GIT tools, but project also contains web front-end built on [Sinatra](http://www.sinatrarb.com/) and [Backbone.js](http://documentcloud.github.com/backbone/).
+GIT is used to store the articles.
+Article changes could be browsed using GIT tools, but project also contains web front-end built on [Sinatra](http://www.sinatrarb.com/) and [Backbone.js](http://documentcloud.github.com/backbone/).

 Setup
 -----

-Install required gems with
+Install required gems (nokogiri, json, grit, thin, sinatra) with

 <pre>
 bundle install